w601sxs/sagemaker-nlp-workshop-data/README.md

 - Lab 2 : Train using Amazon Comprehend
 - Lab 3 : Train using a built-in algorithm on SageMaker
 - Lab 4 : Train using a custom Script on SageMaker
 - Lab 5 : Using SageMaker Pipelines for model comparison

+> Note that Labs 1 through 4 are notebooks in the main workshop folder, and Lab 5 is a folder!

 ## Getting Started